anniebritton/anniebritton/README.md

 ## 🌎 About Me

-### **Graduate Researcher @ Johns Hopkins Hydroclimate Research Group | M.S.
-Student in Environmental Sciences and Policy | 2x NASA DEVELOPer**
+### **Data Scientist @ Climate Engine | M.S. in Environmental Sciences and Policy | 2x NASA DEVELOPer**

 👋 My name is Annie Britton and I'm an environmental scientist passionate about digging into Earth science data to provide actionable information about our planet.

 📊 M.S.
 Thesis - An Interpretable Machine Learning Model to Explore Relationships between Drought Indices and Ecological Drought Impacts in the Cheyenne River Basin, USA

-🛰️ I'm currently working for Johns Hopkins University's Hydroclimate Research Group on a NASA-funded project using Earth observations to improve methods available for estimating the health damages of extreme weather events.

 😄 Pronouns: She/Her

 ## 🏅 Accomplishments

+- 🛰️ Awarded Outstanding Capstone Thesis for the 2023 Graduating Class from the Johns Hopkins Department of Environmental Sciences and Policy

 - 🚀 2022 NASA DEVELOP National Program & SSAI Graduate Scholarship Recipient, for embodying the core values of collaboration, discovery, service, and passion